syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/FAQ/How-to-change-the-Header-BackColor-of-a-Stacked-GroupBar-when-it-is-in-Office2003-Visual-Style.md

 ---
 layout: post
-title: How to change the Header BackColor of a Stacked GroupBar when it is in Office 2003 Visual Style
+title: How to change the Header BackColor of a Stacked GroupBar when it is in Office 2003 Visual Style | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: GroupBar